 - Representing companies and trade associations in successfully defending against precedent-setting common law torts-based claims over carbon dioxide emissions.

-- Convincing federal prosecutors to decline pursuit of environmental criminal investigations for several clients.
+- Convincing federal prosecutors to decline pursuit of environmental criminal investigations for several clients and defending against prosecutions.

 A recognized leader in his field, David has been named the Best Lawyers’ 2015 Washington, D.C.
-Environmental Law “Lawyer of the Year,” an accolade awarded to only a single lawyer in each practice area and geographic region; he also received this recognition in 2013 and 2012.
+Environmental Law “Lawyer of the Year,” an accolade awarded to only a single lawyer in each practice area and geographic region; he also received this recognition in 2012 and 2013.
 He has been named by Chambers USA as one of the nation’s Leading Lawyers since 2006.
+In the 2015 edition of Chambers, David is praised as “extremely well grounded in the substance of a matter, and is somebody you can turn to in a situation as he keeps his head and keeps his focus.”
+The Legal 500 lists David as a leading lawyer in the product liability and mass tort defense: toxic tort category.
 The 2014 edition of Chambers includes David in its top-tier of Washington, D.C.’s environmental lawyers, noting that “According to his peers, in the area of civil and criminal enforcement, ‘no one has as much knowledge of the issues and history of those issues as’ David Buente.”
 Chambers also includes David in its nationwide list of top Product Liability & Mass Torts lawyers, acknowledging that he “is highly regarded throughout the market, earning praise as a fantastic litigator.”

 David also regularly is named in other surveys of private sector lawyers, including: Who’s Who Legal USA: Environment, PLC: Which Lawyer? and The Legal 500 US.
-David is an elected member of the American College of Environmental Lawyers and the National Trial Lawyers “Top 100.”
+David is an elected member and serves on the Board of Regents of the American College of Environmental Lawyers and is an elected member of the National Trial Lawyers “Top 100.”

 David joined Sidley in 1990 from the U.S. Department of Justice where he was the Chief of the Environmental Enforcement Section, Environment and Natural Resources Division from 1985 to 1990, directing all federal civil and criminal environmental enforcement litigation.
 Prior to that, he handled a broad range of federal environmental trial and appellate litigation for EPA and other federal agencies as a Justice Department trial attorney and also served with the Interior Department and the Pennsylvania Attorney General’s Office.